ELECTRICAL CARDIOVERSION

 Skin Burns:

-The electrical shock used during cardioversion can cause burns to the skin where they place the pads or paddles.
+The electrical shock used during cardioversion can cause burns to the skin where the pads or paddles are placed.

 Arrhythmia Recurrence: